CSS Alabama: Commissioning and voyage

 Deck scene cruiser Alabama showing First Lieutenant John M. Kell, by the ships stern during her visit to Cape Town in August 1863.

 Captain Raphael Semmes, Alabamas commanding officer, standing aft of the mainsail by his ship's aft 8-inch smoothbore gun during her visit to Cape Town in August 1863.
 His executive officer, First Lieutenant John M. Kell, is in the background, standing by the ship's wheel.

-Under Captain Semmes, Alabama spent her first two months in the Eastern Atlantic, ranging southwest of the Azores and then redoubed east, targeting northern merchant ships.
+Under Captain Semmes, Alabama spent her first two months in the Eastern Atlantic, ranging southwest of the Azores and then turned east, targeting northern merchant ships.
 After an Atlantic crossing, she continued her cruise in the greater New England region.
 She then sailed south, arriving in the West Indies, where she continued disrupting merchant vessels before finally cruising west into the Gulf of Mexico.
 There, in January 1863, Alabama had her first military engagement.
 She came upon and quickly sank the Union side-wheeler just off the Texas coast, near Galveston, capturing that warship's crew.
 She then continued further south, eventually crossing the Equator, where she attained most of the successes of her raiding career while cruising off the coast of Brazil.